inTestiGator/pytest-deltacov/README.md

 ## Overview of Features

-Deltacov is a plugin for [pytest](https://github.com/pytest-dev) that displays

-the changes in code coverage between test suite executions in a graph.
+Deltacov is a plugin for [pytest](https://github.com/pytest-dev) that displays the changes in code coverage between test suite executions in a line graph.
 Developed using Python, `deltacov` indicates changes in the code that can assist the user in achieving maximum code coverage if coverage decreases from one execution of the test suite or `deltacov` to another.
 Deltacov makes use of